 This kind of behavior is most common in apps and games featuring in-app purchases or e-commerce sites where customers mimic retail behaviors and shop more often and buy more per trip.
 You can also achieve negative churn by offering product extensions, upgrades, and add-ons, or even completely new products that compliment your current ones and appeal to the same user base.

 At the end of the day, growth isn’t limitless, and every business will see it taper off eventually (see for yourself here).
 This is why churn trumps growth once a business matures and new customers aren’t constantly busting down your door.

 Luckily, churn-reducing strategies lie firmly within the domain of product management and don’t conflict with marketing or require a massive advertising budget.
 Creating a great product that offers and maintains customer value is what product teams signed up for, so forget those hockey sticks and focus on delighting the customers you already have.

 Introduce and promote capabilities you know will resonate with your current user base and increase engagement.
 Come up with new ways to demonstrate the value of your solution and remind them why they signed up in the first place.
 And keep an eye on indicators that abandonment is approaching and create a proactive retention strategy.

 Remember, something is better than nothing, so if there’s a way to hang onto those existing customers, don’t be afraid to get creative.

 “Not every customer that is not satisfied with what they are getting has to leave immediately.
-Instead, they can switch to a lower plan, or use your product to a lesser degree (for example send less emails through your email marketing service).” says Jacob Firuta of LiveChat.
-“This leads to a smaller revenue you get from that customer, or lower lifetime value of the customer (LTV).”
+Instead, they can switch to a lower plan, or use your product to a lesser degree (for example send fewer emails through your email marketing service),” says Jacob Firuta of LiveChat.
+“This leads to a smaller revenue you get from that customer or lower lifetime value of the customer (LTV).”